Is your RV toilet clogged?

 What You Should Do If Your Toilet Is Clogged

-If all this information comes to you after the fact and your black water tank is currently clogged, here’s how to fix a clogged RV toilet:
+If all this information comes to you after the fact and your black water tank is currently clogged, here’s how to fix a clogged RV toilet yourself:

-2. Fill the black tank with water through the toilet.
-Add RID-X or a similar product with septic tank enzymes that will eat away at the clog.
+- Fill the black tank with water through the toilet.
+Add RID-X (either the liquid, powder, or pods) OR a similar product with septic tank enzymes that will eat away at the clog.
 Don’t expect a quick fix though.
 These products are designed to be added monthly to keep a septic system clean, rather than just once to fix a clogged toilet.

 Hopefully this clears up what appears to be confusion about RV toilets — specifically, how to fix a clogged RV toilet.